peer-calls/peer-calls/README.md

 # Enterprise Support

 The development of Peer Calls is sponsored by [rondomoon][rondomoon].
-If you'd like on-site support, please contact [hello@rondomoon.com](mailto:hello@rondomoon.com).
+If you'd like on-site support  or become a sponsor, please contact [hello@rondomoon.com](mailto:hello@rondomoon.com).

 [rondomoon]: https://rondomoon.com